smart-data-models/dataModel.S4BLDG/Tank/doc/spec_IT.md

             - coordinates
           title: GeoJSON MultiPolygon
           type: object
           x-ngsi:
             type: GeoProperty
+      x-ngsi:
+        type: GeoProperty
     name:
-      description: The name of this item.
+      description: The name of this item
       type: string
       x-ngsi:
         type: Property
     nominalDepth:
-      description: 'Property.
-The nominal depth of the tank.
+      description: 'The nominal depth of the tank.
 Note: Not required for a horizontal cylindrical tank.
-Usually measured in millimeters (mm).'
+Usually measured in millimeters (mm)'
       type: number
       x-ngsi:
         type: Property
     nominalLengthOrDiameter:
-      description: 'Property.
-The nominal length or, in the case of a vertical cylindrical tank, the nominal diameter of the tank.
-Usually measured in millimeters (mm).'
+      description: 'The nominal length or, in the case of a vertical cylindrical tank, the nominal diameter of the tank.
+Usually measured in millimeters (mm)'
       type: number
       x-ngsi:
         type: Property
     nominalVolumetricCapacity:
-      description: Property.
-The total nominal or design volumetric capacity of the tank.
-Usually measured in cubic metre (m3).
+      description: The total nominal or design volumetric capacity of the tank.
+Usually measured in cubic metre (m3)
       type: number
       x-ngsi:
         type: Property
     nominalWidthOrDiameter:
-      description: 'Property.
-The nominal width or, in the case of a horizontal cylindrical tank, the nominal diameter of the tank.
+      description: 'The nominal width or, in the case of a horizontal cylindrical tank, the nominal diameter of the tank.
 Note: Not required for a vertical cylindrical tank.
-Usually measured in millimeters (mm).'
+Usually measured in millimeters (mm)'
       type: number
       x-ngsi:
         type: Property
     numberOfSections:
-      description: Property.
-Number of sections used.
+      description: Number of sections used
       type: number
       x-ngsi:
         type: Property
     operatingWeight:
-      description: Property.
-Operating weight of the tank including all of its contents.
-Usually measured in kilograms (kg) or grams (g).
+      description: Operating weight of the tank including all of its contents.
+Usually measured in kilograms (kg) or grams (g)
       type: number
       x-ngsi:
         type: Property
     owner:
       description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
-        anyOf: *tank_-_properties_-_iscontainedinbuildingspace_-_anyof
+        anyOf:
+          - description: Identifier format of any NGSI entity
+            maxLength: 256
+            minLength: 1
+            pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+            type: string
+            x-ngsi:
+              type: Property
+          - description: Identifier format of any NGSI entity
+            format: uri
+            type: string
+            x-ngsi:
+              type: Property
-        description: Property.
-Unique identifier of the entity
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Property
     patternType:
-      description: Property.
-Defines the types of pattern (or shape of a tank that may be specified.
+      description: Defines the types of pattern (or shape of a tank that may be specified
       type: string
       x-ngsi:
         type: Property
     secondCurvatureRadius:
-      description: Property.
-SecondCurvatureRadius should be defined as the top or right side radius of curvature value.
-Usually measured in millimeters (mm).
+      description: SecondCurvatureRadius should be defined as the top or right side radius of curvature value.
+Usually measured in millimeters (mm)
       type: number
       x-ngsi:
         type: Property